 The federal government is currently considering legislation that would affect large Internet retailers and how online sales taxes are collected in all states.
 The proposed federal law, called the Marketplace Fairness Act of 2013, would allow states to require sellers not physically located in their state to collect taxes on online and catalog sales made to people in their state.
 Sellers that make $1 million or less in annual sales and have no physical presence in the state would be exempt from this requirement.
 States would have to meet certain criteria to simplify their sales tax laws and make sales tax collection easier before they could require sellers to collect the tax.

 Below is an article on the current rules on Internet sales tax in Illinois.
-The new federal law scheduled to be voted on in May 2013 would affect all state Internet sales tax laws so be sure to check for updates in this area.
-(We will continue to keep you updated as well.)
+A new federal law would affect all state Internet sales tax laws so be sure to check for updates in this area.

 A Matter of Debate and Legislation

 The issue of how to collect tax on Internet sales has been a matter of heated debate both nationally and in Illinois.
 Within the last eighteen months, the Illinois legislature attempted to change its laws regarding collection of sales tax by online sellers.
 As further discussed below, that legislation was recently found unconstitutional by the Cook County Circuit Court.
 The status of the legislation is therefore unsettled at this time; it may well be invalid.
 However, several important Illinois government websites continue to reflect that the new legislation has not been invalidated.

 Along with the more common term “sales tax,” Illinois’s tax laws frequently refer to the “retailer’s occupation tax,” which in many ways is equivalent to sales tax.
 Further explanation of how “sales tax” in Illinois is, in fact, a combination of several types of taxes is available on a page of the Illinois Department of Revenue (IDOR) website.